QR1.5.1 The Way of Science

 … the hypothesis that our universe is a program running on a digital computer in another universe generates empirical predictions, and is therefore falsifiable(McCabe, 2005) p1

-If the physical world wasn’t computable it couldn’t be virtual, but it is.
-Physical realism is falsifiable too but its falsifications are called unsolved mysteries (Aspect et al., 1982).
+If the physical world wasn’t computable, it couldn’t be virtual, but it is.
+Physical realism is falsifiable too, although its falsifications are called unsolved mysteries (Aspect et al., 1982).

-Quantum theory is a science even though it refers to quantum states that aren’t by definition physical because being able to observe what a theory describes isn’t a demand of science, and never has been:
+Quantum theory is a science because it is testable by observation, even though quantum waves aren’t physical.
+Being able to observe what a theory describes isn’t a demand of science, and never has been:

 Atomism began life as a philosophical idea that would fail virtually every contemporary test of what should be regarded as ‘scientific’; yet, eventually, it became the cornerstone of physical science.”(Barrow, 2007) p3

-Current physics has unobservable quarks, invisible fields and virtual particles so it can hardly make visibility a demand of science.
-There is no need, as what science must observe are a theory’s predictions not its parts.
-A first event that we can never observe is now accepted based on the evidence we can.
-If science can decide there was a big bang based on evidence, it can decide if physical reality is virtual or not based on evidence.
-Quantum realism doesn’t contradict science, but denying it does.
+Current physics has unobservable quarks, invisible fields, and virtual particles, so it can hardly make visibility a demand of science.
+There is no need, as science only requires a theory to predict observables, not to be about them.
+For example, that our universe began long ago is accepted by science based on the evidence, even though we can never observe it.
+If science can decide that our universe began, it can decide if it is virtual or not.
+Quantum realism doesn’t contradict science but engages its spirit of enquiry.

 Next